-1-

 Put down the stroller and slowly back away!

+I have a confession to make.
+Although I have taken care of and worked with hundreds of children over the past 19 years of my life, I can still be regularly stumped by the intricate mechanics of mainstream baby gear.
 When watching Vivi a couple weeks ago, she got lunch and a show.
 She sat there eating while I wrestled with her stroller, trying to get it open.
 I pulled, pushed, locked/unlocked, pulled up on the red handle, pushed down on the gray bar, and still could not for the life of me figure out how to open the flipping thing and this was Round II of personal challenges with said stroller.
 I’m grateful my attempts at operating various baby gear have not ended on Youtube… Baby Gear, Lunch, and a Show

 -3-